Abishankari02/best-of-the-best-cyberbullying/README.md

-# Predicting-Cyberbulling-on-Twitter
+# Cyberbulling-on-Twitter
-Goal: Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets (INFO 368: Unstructured Analytics project)
+Goal: Using Python to detect cyber-bullying on Twitter based on categories and kinds of language used with at-risk tweets

-## Additional credits to group members:
-David Kimball, Islam Laib, Adam Soloski, and Sammy Jbara

 ## Data source: